brianBoolean88/navigaze/README.md

 ```bash
 pip install opencv-python mediapipe pyautogui SpeechRecognition pyttsx3 pywinauto
 ```
-2. Set up the repository to be downloaded/forked over to VSCode or another available IDE.
+2. Set up the repository to be cloned to VSCode or another available IDE.
 3. Run the program (main.py) utilizing Python 3.11
 4. Choose your preferred microphone from the list of available options in the console (1-#).
 5. Choose your preferred webcam from the list of available options in the console (1-#).